NamrataVLSI/sky130-physical-verification-tapeout/Module2_GDS_Extraction_DRC/L4_Basic_Extraction/README.md

 ![Basic layout extraction](images/01_basic_layout_extraction.png)

-After extraction, the working directory contained both:
+The working directory now contained:

 ```text
 sky130_fd_sc_hd__and2_1.ext
 sky130_fd_sc_hd__and2_1.spice
 ```

-The `.ext` file is Magic's intermediate extracted representation, while the `.spice` file is the electrical netlist used by downstream tools.
+The `.ext` file is Magic's intermediate extracted representation, while the `.spice` file is the electrical netlist generated from it.

 ---

 ## 2. LVS-Oriented SPICE Netlist

-I inspected the generated SPICE file:
+I inspected the generated SPICE file using:

 ```bash
 vi sky130_fd_sc_hd__and2_1.spice